 CMU undergraduate student Viktoria Huber is looking at microplastics composition in soil and additional water samples collected by central basin teams at all sampled 2023 sites.
 CMU undergraduate student Marta Kendziorski (former vegetation and fish/invertebrate/water quality crew member), is using CWMP data to look at relationships between focal bird species presence and invertebrate community data.
-LSSU undergraduate student Chris Wedding is conducting a freshwater mussels surveys within Great Lakes coastal wetlands in the St. Marys River to compare to USFWS trawl data.
-Preliminary data indicate that unionid species diversity is higher in the wetlands, but mussels in downriver wetlands are being colonized by dreissenid mussels and resulting in high mortality of some species.
-In addition, LSSU undergraduate student Clayton Robertson will be using data collected throughout the GLCWMP to compare largemouth and smallmouth bass populations in wetlands throughout the St. Marys River.
+LSSU undergraduate student Chris Wedding completed his senior thesis on freshwater mussels within Great Lakes coastal wetlands in the St. Marys River and compared his data to historical USFWS trawl data.
+Chris was awarded the Best Student Presentation award at LSSU's Senior Thesis Research Symposium in December 2023.
+LSSU undergraduate student Clayton Robertson is presenting his senior thesis on use of coastal wetlands in the St. Marys River by black bass at the Michigan American Fisheries Society conference March 21-22.
 Matthew Silverhart, a graduate student and crew leader, is using data collected throughout the GLCWMP for his thesis regarding fish assemblages within Great Lakes coastal wetlands.
 He presented this research at the national American Fisheries Society conference and at the Michigan Wetlands Association conference.